2013 Mercedes-Benz E-Class

 Acceleration performance is impressive, regardless of the model, and none of the E-Class variants is light.
 Packed with all the technology, all the luxury touches and all those airbags, an E350 sedan weighs in at 3,825 pounds and the E550 4MATIC at 4,145 pounds.
 Given these figures, the spry acceleration seems even more remarkable.

-2012 E350 models are powered by a new 3.5-liter V6.
-It changes from a 90 degree angle to a 60 degree angle, which is ideal for a V6, and adds direct injection.
-Output increases from 268 to 302 horsepower, and from 258 to 273 pound-feet of torque.
-The V6 is a bit gruffer than the diesel, but it is quieter in the E-Class than in other models, most notably the SLK and C-Class.
+2013 E350 models are powered by 3.5-liter, 60 degree V6, which was new for 2012, when it replaced the 90 degree V6 Mercedes had used previously.
+The 60 degree cylinder-bank angle maximizes smoothness in a V6, whereas 90 degree V6s tend to shake a bit.
+The new engine also replaced port fuel injection with direct injection.
+Output increased from 268 to 302 horsepower, and from 258 to 273 pound-feet of torque.
+The current V6 is a bit gruffer than the diesel, but it is quieter in the E-Class than in other models, most notably the SLK and C-Class.
 It offers plenty of punch down low and has good passing response as well.
-If it weren’t for more being better, the V6 would be plenty for everyone.
+If it weren't for more being better, the V6 would be plenty for everyone.
 The E350 will sprint from 0 to 60 mph in about 6.5 seconds, which is about the same as the last engine, though it feels a bit stronger.

-2012 E550 models use a new 4.6-liter twin-turbocharged V8 that generates 402 horsepower and 443 pound-feet of torque, up from 382 and 391, respectively.
+E550 models use a 4.6-liter twin-turbocharged V8 that generates 402 horsepower and 443 pound-feet of torque.
+It was also new for 2012, replacing an engine that produced 382 horsepower and 391 pound-feet.
 Also outfitted with direct injection, the V8 shows no signs of turbo lag, and is tuned to emit more of a rumble than the V6.
 It has more power everywhere, getting the car moving from a stop quicker and making passing a breeze.
 The E550 V8 rockets to 60 mph in just 5.2 seconds.

 The E-Class brakes are world-class, with the latest electronic controls and built-in automatic braking with the Distronic radar-controlled cruise option.
 These brakes are consistently powerful at the wheels, progressive and reassuring at the pedal, and they always come back, no matter how hot they may get in a spirited drive.